-Child Protection Policy for Brereton Big Local CIO
+Adult Protection Policy for Brereton Big Local CIO

-- This organisation believes that children must be always protected from harm - We believe every child should be valued, safe and happy.
-We want to make sure that children we have contact with know this and are able to tell us if they are suffering from harm. - We want children who use or have contact with this organisation to enjoy what we have to offer in safety. - We want parents and carers who use or attend our organisation to be supported to care for their children in a way that promotes their child's health and well-being and keeps them safe. - We will achieve this by having an effective child protection procedure and following National and local guidance; Working Together to Safeguard Children 2013 (DCSF) and the Staffordshire and Stoke on Trent Safeguarding Children Board Child Protection Procedures - www.staffsscb.org.uk; www.safeguardingchildren.stoke.gov.uk - If we discover or suspect a child is suffering harm, we will follow our procedures in order that they can be protected if necessary.
-In an emergency calling 999. - This Child Protection Policy and our Child Protection Procedure apply to all staff, volunteers and users of Brereton Big Local CIO and anyone carrying out work for us or using our premises. - We will review our Child Protection Policy and procedures of the Brereton Big Local CIO, at least every 12 months to make sure they are still relevant and effective.
+- This charity believes that adults must be always protected from harm - We believe every adult should be valued, safe and happy.
+We want to make sure that adults we have contact with know this; and that they are able to tell us if they are suffering from harm. - We want adults who use or have contact with this charity to enjoy what we have to offer in safety. - We want parents and carers who use or attend our charity to be supported to care for their adult in a way that promotes their adult's health and well-being and keeps them safe. - We will achieve this by having an effective adult protection procedure and following National and local guidance; Working Together to Safeguard adults (under the Care Act 2014) and the Staffordshire and Stoke on Trent Safeguarding Adults and Children's Group.www.ssaspb.org.uk - If we discover or suspect an adult is suffering harm, we will follow our procedures in order that they can be protected if necessary.
+We will, in an emergency, call 999. - This adult Protection Policy and our adult Protection Procedure apply to all staff, volunteers and users of Brereton Big Local CIO and anyone carrying out work for us or using our premises. - We will review our adult Protection Policy and procedures of the Brereton Big Local CIO, at least every 12 months to make sure they are still relevant and effective.